usds/SME-QA-Website/pages/phases/job-analysis/defining-proficiency-levels.md

 sidenav: hiring-phases
 phase: job-analysis
 sub-phase-order: 050
-intro: Define proficiency levels for each competency and then SMEs and HR will decide which level is required for the GS level in this hiring action.
+intro: Define proficiency levels for each competency, determining what is needed to qualify in this hiring action.
 ---

 <p class="usa-intro">
   {{ page.intro }}
 </p>

-We recommend using the following four levels for each competency:

-1. Unfamiliar
-2. Familiar
-3. Experienced
-4. Master
+### Setting the required proficiency level

 Each level needs a definition of what that level entails.
 The proficiency definitions should be consistent, involving these types of differences: